Doctors on Probation for Gross Misconduct Still Practicing

 As U.S. News put it, “if patients don’t want to see these doctors anymore, maybe they shouldn’t be practicing anyway.”

-If you or a loved one have suffered catastrophic injury or devastating loss due to a physician’s mistake or carelessness, you may be entitled to compensation for your suffering.
+If you or a loved one have suffered catastrophic injury or devastating due to a physician’s mistake or carelessness, you may be entitled to compensation for your suffering.
 Call our office for a free consultation.

 LCA